-Investors are used to receiving dividends when they own shares, but when they receive income from their ETFs it’s called a distribution.
+Investors are used to receiving dividends when they own shares.
+When they receive income from their ETFs it’s called a distribution.
 These terms are often used interchangeably, but they are quite different, which causes confusion with investors.
 This article will help you understand the differences between a dividend and a distribution.

 What is a dividend?

-When you buy a share on the ASX, you become a part owner of that business, and can earn a return in a couple of ways; growth in the share price (known as capital return) or through cash payments from the profits (known as dividends or income return).
+When you buy a share on the ASX you become a part owner of that business.
+You can earn a return in a couple of ways, either growth in the share price (known as capital return) or through cash payments from the profits (known as dividends or income return).

 When a company earns a profit, it can choose to retain the money in the business to invest in growth, pay it out to shareholders as a dividend or a combination of the two.
 Companies that pay dividends usually do so at regular intervals (such as quarterly or half yearly).

-Australia has some of the highest dividend paying companies in the world (such as the big banks, BHP and Telstra) which makes them very attractive for Australians looking to get some income, especially in a low interest rate environment.
+Australia has some of the highest dividend-paying companies in the world (such as the big banks, BHP and Telstra).
+This makes them very attractive for Australians looking to receive income, especially in a low interest rate environment.